 Steps to Enable mClock Profile¶

 Any existing benchmarking tool can be used for this purpose.
-The following steps use the Ceph Benchmarking Tool (cbt).
-Regardless of the tool used, the steps described below remain the same.
+In this case, the steps use the Ceph OSD Bench command described in the next section.
+Regardless of the tool/command used, the steps outlined further below remain the same.

-As already described in the OSD Config Reference section, the number of shards and the bluestore’s throttle parameters have an impact on the mclock op queues.
+As already described in the QoS Based on mClock section, the number of shards and the bluestore’s throttle parameters have an impact on the mclock op queues.
 Therefore, it is critical to set these values carefully in order to maximize the impact of the mclock scheduler.

 - Number of Operational Shards

 We recommend using the default number of shards as defined by the configuration options

 osd_op_num_shards_ssd.
 In general, a lower number of shards will increase the impact of the mclock queues.

 - Bluestore Throttle Parameters